hrbrmstr/crumpets/README.md

 ## What’s Inside The Tin

-The following functions are implemented:

-*There are at least 146 function in this package so please see the manual pages in the online R help system.*
+*There are at least 140 functions in this package so please see the manual pages in the online R help system.*

+The following functions are implemented (i.e. are not in a WIP status):

+  - `get_version`: Returns the version of the Gitea application
+  - `repo_migrate`: Migrate a remote git repository
+  - `user_current_list_repos`: List the repos that the authenticated user owns or has access to
+  - `user_get`: Get a user
+  - `user_get_current`: Get the authenticated user
+  - `user_list_repos`: List the repos owned by the given user

 ## Installation